rokib97/learn-shell-terminal/README.md

 ## ⚙️ License

 This repository is licensed under the MIT License.

+Copyright (c) 2025 Rokibul Islam.

 See the [LICENSE](LICENSE) file for more details.

 ---